deoxxa/asciitable/README.md

 * _fields_ - an array of field names you want to display.
 If omitted, asciitable will try to figure out what all the fields are for all the objects in the data array.
+* _plusIntersections_ - enables using a `+` character at line intersections.
+  Default is false.
+Or undefined.
+Whatever, default is "not enabled".

 Example
 -------